-When it comes to marketing your online course (or any product or service online for that matter), email marketing is hands down the most effective way to generate sales.
+When it comes to promoting and selling online courses (or any product or service online for that matter), email marketing is hands down the most effective way to generate sales.
 That’s a bold statement to make, but I can back it up I promise.

 But the fact that email marketing is so effective isn’t exactly a secret.
 Over the past decade, countless surveys have been conducted and analyzed by online marketers in virtually every industry.
-The results are unanimous: email marketing remains the most effective.
-It outperforms social media marketing, content marketing, referral marketing, SEO (search engine optimization), display advertising, mobile advertising, and more.
+The results are unanimous: email marketing remains among the most effective tactics year after year.

 So why is this important?

 Because as an online instructor, if you are not actively building an email list of people who are interested in your course topic, convincing people to enroll in your course is going to be tough.